 Transcultural adoption - The adoption of a child from a different culture of the adoptive parents.
 See also: Transracial adoption

 Transracial adoption – The adoption of a child of a difference race from that of the adoptive parents.
 See also: Transcultural adoption

-Transitioning – The period of time when a child’s care is slowly transitioned from foster parent to adoptive parent.
-Also the period when a youth in care transitioned from foster care to independent living.
+Transitioning – The period of time when a child’s care is slowly transferred from foster parent to adoptive parent.
+Also refers to the period when a youth in care transitioned from foster care to independent living.